MassTransit/MassTransit/docs/usage/sagas/cosmos.md

         {
             r.DatabaseId = "production-db"; // required

-            // the default collection name, 'sagas', is used if not specified r.CollectionId = "sagas";
+            // kebab case formatter is used by default if not specified (OrderState -> order-state) r.CollectionId = "sagas";
         });
 });